gbv/validation-server/README.md

 NODE_ENV=production node ./server.js
 ```

-On startup all configured schemas are downloaded to `cachePath` and compiled.
+On startup all configured schemas are downloaded and cached in directory configured with `cache` (set to `false` to use a temporary directory).
 Addition and updates require to restart the server.

 ### Deployment